Hackvyuha-HACKV55/TalentSleuth_Ai/README.md

               allow read, write: if request.auth != null && request.auth.uid == userId;
             }
             match /candidates/{candidateId} {
+                // Allow authenticated users (recruiters) to read/write.
-                allow read, write: if request.auth != null; }
+                // Students effectively write/update their own profile via the student application flow. allow read, write: if request.auth != null; }
-            // --- THIS IS THE CRUCIAL PART FOR STUDENT JOB VIEWING --- match /jobRequisitions/{jobId} {
+            match /jobRequisitions/{jobId} {
                 // Public can read, only authenticated (recruiters) can create/update/delete allow read: if true; // Allows anyone to read job requisitions allow create, update, delete: if request.auth != null; // Recruiters need to be logged in to manage jobs }
-            // --- END CRUCIAL PART ---
             match /jobApplications/{applicationId} {
-                // Allow authenticated users to create applications for themselves
+                // Allow authenticated users to create applications for themselves (candidateEmail matches their auth email)
-                // Allow read if user is associated with the job (e.g., recruiter) or is the applicant allow create: if request.auth != null && request.resource.data.candidateEmail == request.auth.token.email;
+                // Allow authenticated recruiters to read all applications. allow create: if request.auth != null && request.resource.data.candidateEmail == request.auth.token.email;
-                allow read: if request.auth != null; // Simplistic, refine based on roles (e.g., recruiter or applicant)
+                allow read: if request.auth != null; // Simplistic for now, recruiters can read all.
-                // Add update/delete rules as needed, e.g., only recruiter can update status }
+                // Add update/delete rules as needed (e.g., only recruiter can update status).
             }
           }
+        }
         ```
-    *   **For production, you MUST define more granular security rules.** For example, students should only be able to create applications and read jobs, while recruiters can manage jobs and all applications.
+    *   **For production, you MUST define more granular security rules.**

+7.  **Firestore Composite Index (CRUCIAL for Student Job Portal):**
+    *   The student job listing page queries jobs by `status` and orders them by `createdAt`.
+This requires a composite index in Firestore.
+    *   If you see errors in your browser console about a missing index when viewing `/student/jobs`, Firebase will provide a direct link to create it.
+Follow that link.
+    *   The index fields will typically be:
+        *   Collection ID: `jobRequisitions`
+        *   Fields to index: `status` (Ascending), `createdAt` (Descending)
+    *   Wait for the index to finish building in the Firebase console.

-7.  **Run Genkit Development Server:**
+8.  **Run Genkit Development Server:**
     Genkit flows run on a separate development server.
 Start it by running:
     ```bash
     npm run genkit:dev